GeorgeNAL/NALathletics-blog/_posts/2020-03-18-wifm-meet-directors.md

 post_image: "/assets/img/loughborough-track-throws-cage.jpg"
 slug: /nalathletics whats in it for me meet directors/
 ---
+<h2>Most meet directors aren't used to having options when looking for tracks to hold a meet.
+Welcome to the marketplace.</h2>

 One of my favorite moments in track & field is when I was at the track one morning for practice and the head of the largest local running group told me how, the day before, a meet director putting on a meet that I know you’ve heard about if you’re reading this contacted him to ask for help finding a track in the area.

 The meet was in two weeks.